Important Questions and Answers to treat joint pain and for better joint health

 Step 1: Subtract your age from 220 to give you your maximum heart rate per minute.
 For example, if you are 60 years old, your maximum heart rate per minute will be 160 (i.e. 220 – 60 = 160).

 Step 2: Multiply 160 by .50 to give you 50% of your target heart rate.
 In this case, it will be 80 beats per minute.
 What is your 75% target heart rate?
-The right answer should be 120 beats per minute.
+The correct answer should be 120 beats per minute.

 Besides the above manual calculation, you may also find your heart rate number by wearing a heart rate monitor or you can determine your heart rate by counting your pulse.
 To count by using pulse, you should press the first two fingers of one hand gently down on the inside of the wrist, alternatively is to press the fingers under the jaw on the right or left side of the front of your neck.
 Each faint pounding as you feel tells you that your blood is passing through the artery and each pounding is a beat.